Hangul: Spread

 While Sejong had attempted to spread Hangul throughout the government and society, his efforts had limited success.
 Hangul was only rarely used during the 15th century; its use was largely centered in Seoul, among people close to the royal family and court.
 It only began to spread outside of Seoul in the 16th century.
 Women and Buddhists were significant early adopters of the script.
 While Hangul was rarely taught in traditional Confucianist curricula, it was often taught by women in the home.

-King Yeonsangun persecuted the use of Hangul during the 1504 second literati purge, after learning that criticisms of him had been written in the script.
+King Yeonsangun persecuted the use of Hangul during the Second Literati Purge of 1504, after learning that criticisms of him had been written in the script.
 In the 16th century, the government agency Bureau of Interpreters became a significant center for Hangul scholarship, with one of its members Ch'oe Sejin still being revered today for his lasting contributions to the script and Korean linguistics.

 Hangul orthography experienced significant changes in the script's early history.
 Around the time of Hangul's promulgation, an apparent dispute between whether to use a phonemic or morphophonemic orthography resulted in an apparent victory for the morphophonemic faction; among that faction was Sejong himself.
 A number of letters gradually stopped seeing significant use by the late 16th century, including the base letters ㅿ and ㆆ.
 By the 17th century, the letters ㅇ and ㆁ had merged into one.
 Tone markings for Hangul stopped being used around the 16th century.
 The chaotic 1592–1598 Imjin War caused significant disruption and inconsistencies to Hangul orthography that persisted and even worsened into the late 19th century.

 Hangul popular literature and sijo poetry began to flourish around the 17th century.
 The landmark novel Hong Gildong jeon was published around the beginning of the century.